 When you sign up for a CyberGhost VPN subscription, you can protect 7 devices simultaneously with our state-of-the-art 256-bit AES encryption.
-We also provide access to thousands of servers across 91 countries, and superior privacy with our bulletproof No Logs policy.
+We also provide access to 116 server locations throughout 91 countries, and superior privacy with our bulletproof No Logs policy.

 You get even more benefits with a CyberGhost VPN account:

 - User-friendly apps for all your devices (including Android, iOS, Windows, macOS, and Linux).

 - Full protection against ISP snooping

 - Incredible extras like a privacy browser and security suite

 When you use the same username for every account, people can easily link those accounts together to identify you.
 For example, if you post your job history in one forum and share the name of your city in another, people can piece those details together.
 Try to use a different username for every account, like your passwords.
 It’s better if they aren’t similar either.